Amalfi-Festival/amalfi-festival-org/_includes/application-instructions.md

     * If you wish to register by mail, print and fill out the form.
 {%- endif -%}
 {%- unless application.form-url -%}
-    {%- for program-entry in site.data.institute.programs -%}
+    {%- for program-entry in site.data.festival.programs -%}
         {%- if program-entry.translation -%}
             {%- continue -%}
         {%- endif -%}